Bangalow was founded in the 1880s. The name coming from the Banjalang aboriginal word ‘bangalla’ meaning ‘low hill’ or ‘type of palm’.

 Built in the traditional style, Bangalow had one Main Street along which the shops were located.

-Nowadays it is equally fun to explore the side roads, alleys and upper levels of houses where you will find quirky vintage shops, galleries showcasing local artists, traditional tea houses and modern homewares shops.
+Nowadays it is equally fun to explore the side roads, alleys and upper levels of houses where you will find quirky vintage shops, galleries showcasing local artists, traditional tea houses and shopping for modern kitchen accessories.

 Or you could follow the historical walk that explains the significance of particular landmarks and takes you through some of the beautiful parks surrounding Bangalow.